 - When you give someone else permission to reference a dataset you own, that is an outgoing permission.
 Information is "going out" of your organisation (though only in aggregate and anonymised form).

-Of course, this means that an incoming permission in your Dataset Manager is an outgoing permission in your collaborator's Dataset Manager - and vice versa.
+Of course, this means that an incoming permission in your Platform is an outgoing permission in your collaborator's Platform - and vice versa.